project-asap/ASAP-documentation/source/operator-workflow-definition.rst

 ================
 Enforcer module
 ================
-In  this  Section,  we  describe  the  enforcer  module8 of  the  IReS  platform.
 This  module undertakes the execution of the selected execution plan.
-In the era of big data, clusters of commodity  servers  as  well  as  clusters  of  cloud  resources  have  become  the  primary computing platform choice.
-Such clusters power large Internet services and a growing number  of  data-intensive  applications.
-Additionally,  a  large  and  diverse  selection  of computing frameworks has been and is being developed in order to take advantage of those  cluster  resources.
-In  this  landscape,  where  organizations  run  multiple  cluster computing  frameworks  and  in  which  each  framework  has  its  own  advantages  and disadvantages,  a  cluster  multiplexing  approach  emerges  as  the  best  solution  for resource utilization.
-Resource allocation and scheduling frameworks like Yarn and Mesos have  been  introduced.
-Those  frameworks  target  the fine-grained  resource allocation, in a container level, as well as the online resource scheduling and sharing between various cluster-computing frameworks.
-In order for the IReS platform to be able to fit in this landscape and integrate with the various cluster computing frameworks, we have build our enforcer module on top of the YARN  resource  scheduler.
-Our  enforcer  module  requests  container  resources  from YARN in order to launch the execution of operators.
+The enforcer module is build on top of the YARN  resource  scheduler.
+The  enforcer  module  requests  container  resources  from YARN in order to launch the execution of operators.
 It also orchestrates the execution of a  DAG  graph  of  operators  in  order  to  successfully  execute  the  selected  workflow execution plans.

 -------------------------------
 YARN workflow execution engine
 -------------------------------
-In order to provide the above-mentioned functionality, our enforcer module extends the Apache  Kitten framework.
+The enforcer module extends the Apache  Kitten framework.
 Apache  Kitten  is  a  framework  that  lets you  define  the execution  of  operators  on  top  of  YARN.
 It  allows  the  description  of  resource configuration  (CPU,  RAM  etc.  of  the  containers  launched)  as  well  as  the  execution configuration of the script or commands that need to be executed inside the allocated container resources.
-We extend Apache Kitten in order to add support for the execution of a DAG of operators that is required for our workflow execution.
-Apache Kitten is a set of tools for writing and running applications on YARN, the general purpose resource scheduling framework that ships with Hadoop 2.2.0.
-Kitten handles the boilerplate around configuring and launching YARN containers, allowing developers to easily deploy distributed applications that run under YARN.
-Kitten makes extensive use  of  Lua  tablesto  organize  information  about  how  a  YARN  application  should  be executed.
+Kitten makes extensive use  of  Lua  tables to  organize  information  about  how  a  YARN  application  should  be executed.
 Here is how Kitten defines an example of a distributed shell application:

 .. code:: javascript